Choosing the right nursery and first school for your child can be a daunting prospect, so we are here to guide you every step of the way.

 There is no better way to learn more about Quainton than by paying us a visit.

-Throughout September, October and November 2021 we will host a number of Meet the Headmaster sessions, allowing you to visit the School, in person, as part of small group tours.
+Throughout the year, we will host a number of Meet the Headmaster sessions, allowing you to visit the School, in person, as part of small group tours.

 There are two types of session, for the younger and older years.
 Please do register at the links below.